-Under Washington State Law, Gonzaga must, within forty-eight hours of receiving a report of alleged sexual assault of an individual under the age of eighteen (18), make a report or cause a report to be made to Child Protective Services or local law enforcement.
+The University uses the Formal Grievance Process1 to determine whether or not the Policy has been violated.
+If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to sexual harassment, any potential recurrence, or effects.
+Under Washington State Law, the University must, within forty-eight hours of receiving a report of alleged sexual assault of an individual under the age of eighteen (18), make a report or cause a report to be made to Child Protective Services or local law enforcement.
 An appropriate Gonzaga professional will notify the reporting party of Gonzaga's mandatory reporter requirements.